-The Yaogan 1 (Remote Sensing Satellite-1) remote sensing satellite was launched by CZ-4C rocket from China's Taiyuan space center on 26 April 2006.
+The Yaogan 1 (Remote Sensing Satellite-1) government remote sensing satellite, likely also used as a military reconnaissance satellite, was launched by CZ-4C rocket from China's Taiyuan space center on 26 April 2006.
 It is China's first space-based synthetic aperture radar (SAR) system.
 The military designation of the satellite is Jian Bing-5 (JB-5).
 The whole development project was funded by the PLA.

 The satellite was built by the Shanghai SAST group, which also builds the Feng Yun weather satellites.

 According to the Chinese media reports, the satellite weights 2700 kg.